erew123/alltalk_tts/README.md

 #### 🟨 I am having problems updating/some other issue where it wont start up/Im sure this is a bug

 Please see [Problems Updating](https://github.com/erew123/alltalk_tts#-problems-updating).
 If that doesnt help you can raise an ticket [here](https://github.com/erew123/alltalk_tts/issues).
 It would be handy to have any log files from the console where your error is being shown.
 I can only losely support custom built Python environments and give general pointers.
-On new builds of AllTalk, you can start Text-generation-webui's Python environment with `cmd_windows.bat`, `./cmd_linux.sh`, `cmd_macos.sh` or `cmd_wsl.bat` and then go into the AllTalk folder and run `python diagnostics.py` which will both output to the screen and create a `diagnostics.log` file, which will assist in any troublshooting.
+On new builds of AllTalk, you can start Text-generation-webui's Python environment with `cmd_windows.bat`, `./cmd_linux.sh`, `cmd_macos.sh` or `cmd_wsl.bat` and then go into the `\extensions\alltalk_tts\` folder and run `python diagnostics.py` which will both output to the screen and create a `diagnostics.log` file, which will assist in any troubleshooting.

 Also, is your text-generation-webui up to date? [instructions here](https://github.com/oobabooga/text-generation-webui?tab=readme-ov-file#how-to-install)